 Farm-raised salmon.
 Farmed salmon is banned in Russia.
-Farmed salmon is fed a diet of grains (often times genetically engineered), vitamins, antibiotics, chemicals and drugs that are unsafe for humans.
+Farmed salmon is fed a diet of grains (oftentimes genetically engineered), vitamins, antibiotics, chemicals, and drugs that are unsafe for humans.
 Look for wild-caught pacific salmon for a much healthier alternative to the farmed variety.

 rBGH in dairy. rBGH is a human-made version of natural BST, a hormone in cows that increases their milk production.
 Monsanto created rGBH from genetically engineered E.coli bacteria.
 Yes, you read that right.
-Roughly 1 in 6 US dairy cows are injected with such growth hormones, so there is a good chance your non-organic dairy products contain this hormone. rGBH exposure may cause prostate, colorectal and breast cancer. rBGH is banned in New Zealand, Australia, Israel, Canada and Europe.
+Roughly 1 in 6 US dairy cows are injected with such growth hormones, so there is a good chance your non-organic dairy products contain this hormone. rGBH exposure may cause prostate, colorectal, and breast cancer. rBGH is banned in New Zealand, Australia, Israel, Canada, and Europe.

 Flame retardant drinks.
 Often found in Mountain Dew, Fanta, Powerade, Sunkist, Gatorade, and Fresca, Brominated Vegetable Oil (BVO) was originally used by chemical companies as a flame retardant.
-It’s now found in sport drinks and citrus-flavored soda in the US.
+It’s now found in sports drinks and citrus-flavored soda in the US.
 BVO is banned in many countries across Europe and Japan.

 Genetically modified papaya.
 Most Hawaiian papaya is now genetically modified.
-Back in the 1990s, ringspot virus almost wiped out the entire US crop of papaya.
+Back in the 1990s, the ringspot virus almost wiped out the entire US crop of papaya.
 Now, it’s difficult to find papaya that’s not GMO.
 This American papaya is banned in Europe.

 Chicken laced with arsenic.
-Farmers in the US are permitted to use animal feed containing arsenic-based drugs because of arsenic’s ability to make animals grow faster and to make their meat appear more fresh and pink.
+Farmers in the US are permitted to use animal feed containing arsenic-based drugs because of arsenic’s ability to make animals grow faster and to make their meat appear more fresh and more pink.
 Arsenic-laced chicken is banned in Europe.

 Olestra/Olean.
 Procter & Gamble created a cholesterol- and calorie-free fat substitute for us in fat-free snacks.
 Olestra (a.k.a., Olean) was approved for use by the FDA in 1996 and is usually used in chips and french fries.
 Olestra was named by Time magazine as one of the worst 50 inventions of all time.
 Olestra/Olean is banned in Canada and the UK.

 Ractopamine-tainted meat.
-Ractopamine is also known as Paylean and Optaflexx was originally used to treat asthma.
+Ractopamine also known as Paylean and Optaflexx was originally used to treat asthma.
 It’s used in the US as a muscle enhancer and to reduce the overall fat content in meat.
 45% of pigs, 30% of ration-fed cattle and an unknown percentage of turkeys in America eat feed enhanced with Ractopamine.
-Ractopamine is banned in 160 countries in Europe, Taiwan, Russia and Mainland China.
+Ractopamine is banned in 160 countries in Europe, Taiwan, Russia, and Mainland China.

 Bread “enriched” with potassium bromate.
 Commercial baking companies use flour “enriched” with potassium bromate to make their bread dough more elastic and better able to stand up to bread hooks.
-Potassium bromate has been banned in Canada, Europe and China.
+Potassium bromate has been banned in Canada, Europe, and China.